-- 1. A higher score on corruption manifestation indicates a lower level of perceived corruption. - 2.
+- 1. Denotes not assessed because facilities/services/practices not available. - 2.
+A higher score on corruption manifestation indicates a lower level of perceived corruption. - 3.
 A higher score on unfair competition practices indicates existence of few such practices.

 Policy-cum-Practice Interventions for Creating an Enabling Business Environment